Healthy Homes Assessment Ōtāne

 Rental Property Home Assessments Ōtāne

-Areas of rental properties that are impacted by The Healthy Homes Standards in Ōtāne include each:
+The areas of rental property that are affected through Health Homes Standard.
+Healthy Homes Standard in Ōtāne include each:

 • Laundry